 Quality of Crystals

 Sparkle, color, durability and cut consistency are measurement of crystals’ quality.
 The European manufacturers lead the field in crystals’ quality.
 They started making crystal embellishments dating back to the 1800’s.
-These manufacturers, like Swarovski and Preciosa, invest time and money in research and development to produce the highest quality of crystals.
+These manufacturers, like Preciosa® and Swarovski, invest time and money in research and development to produce the highest quality of crystals.

 Regrettably, there are fake stones in the marketplace.
 Beware of extremely low prices of stones claiming to be European brand stones, the odds are that they are not genuine.
 Watch for wording such as: “Swarovski Quality” or Czech Quality” crystals.
 These are not genuine European crystals.
 Both brands appoint companies, like Rhinestone Guy, to represent their brand and goods for sale to the buying public.
 So buy your stones from Approved Resellers for genuine stones.
-We earned our designation of Swarovski Authorized reseller and Czech Preciosa Authorized Partner.
+We earned our designation of Preciosa Authorized Partner and Swarovski Authorized reseller (Until Swarovski's pulled from the reseller market in 2021).

-We bring to you our own private lines of crystals bring excellent sparkle and quality at great prices: RG Studio, made in Austria, Bright Choice, RG Premium and RG2.
+We bring to you our own private lines of crystals bring excellent sparkle and quality at great prices: Our Bright Choice flat back stones, our RG Premium hot fix rhinestones, and RG2.

 Sample Cards, Your invaluable Tool.